Quantum references: Quantum Hoare logic

-Note how in the last two rules, registers are used not only in programs, but also to describe pre-/postconditions.
-We do not need to introduce any additional definitions for that since $F(U)$ and $G\pb\paren{\selfbutter x}$ already have meaning as operators by definition of quantum registers.
-(And $\cdot$ means the multiplication of an operator with a subspace.)
+Note how in the last two rules, references are used not only in programs, but also to describe pre-/postconditions.
+We do not need to introduce any additional definitions for that since $F(U)$ and $G\pb\paren{P_S}$ already have meaning as operators by definition of quantum references.
+(And $\cdot$ means the multiplication of an operator with a subspace.
+And $S^\complement$ is the complement of $S$.)